oracle-livelabs/apex/object-storage-workflow/create-application/create-application.md

 ## Task 1: Create APEX Application

-1. Log into the newly created workspace using the credentials for the user that was just created
+1. Log into the newly created workspace using the credentials for the user that was just created.

     ![Login Development Workspace](images/login-workspace.png " ")

 2. You have now reached the home page of the development workspace!
-The next step is to acquire some sample data and utilize that data to create a starter application
+The next step is to acquire some sample data and utilize that data to create a starter application.

     ![Workspace Home](images/workspace-home.png " ")

-3. Go to the **Sample Data Sets** section
+3. Go to the **Sample Data Sets** section.

     ![Navigate to Sample Dataset](images/sample-dataset.png " ")

-4. Select the **Project Data** sample data set and follow the wizard
+4. Select the **Project Data** sample data set and follow the wizard.

     ![Select Projects](images/project-data-1.png " ")